joseph-rock/greenglassdoor/README.md

 # Green Glass Door

-[Green Glass Door](https://en-academic.com/dic.nsf/enwiki/11627647) is a common word game that determines which words or objects are allowed to pass through the "Green Glass Door".
+[Green Glass Door](https://en-academic.com/dic.nsf/enwiki/11627647) is a common word game that determines if an object, word, or idea can pass through the "Green Glass Door".

 This program is designed to:
 - Take input